Juul: Changes to marketing practices in the US

 Lastly, the settlement also requires Juul to continue its "secret shopper" program with specific rules on actions the company must take if a store sells a product to a Juul secret shopper without asking for proof of age.

-Discontinuation of flavored pods

-On October 17, 2019, Juul announced that it would discontinue its mango, creme, fruit and cucumber flavors that were sold through its online store.
+With the changes, Juul also announced that it would discontinue its mango, creme, fruit and cucumber flavors that were sold through its online store.
 The tobacco, mint and menthol flavors would remain for sale.
 The discontinuation of these products would only be applicable in the US, with all other countries continuing to sell flavored pods.
 In November 2019 Juul announced they would discontinue selling mint flavored pods in the US.

 The Switch Network

-On October 1, 2019, it was reported that Juul had set up an astroturfing campaign called the Switch Network, intended to recruit consumers who are prepared to sign petitions, contact local officials, attend public rallies or protests, testify in public hearings or share their stories with the press.
+On October 1, 2019, it was reported that Juul had set up an astroturfing campaign called the Switch Network, intended to recruit consumers who are prepared to sign petitions, contact local officials, attend public rallies or protests, testify in public hearings or share their stories with the press to protest restrictions that Juul called "unfair and misguided".